boyangzhang1993/swift-transcription/README.md

 # swift-transcription
-Description: An easy implemenation of audio transcription in swift.
+Description: An easy implemenation of audio transcription in swift

 Input: Audio file such as .mp3 file

 Output: Transcription

 # First step: set up view